DavidZabaleta/JenzaBank/README.md

 # JenzaBank
 JenzaBank is a fictitious bank application, made in Nov 2017 from a class project in the university.</br> It was developed with C# and Windows Forms.
-The database it's managed as a plain TXT file.
+The database it's managed as a plain .TXT file.

 - The entire program and documentation is in Spanish.</br>
 - The PDFs files in the documentation are better visualizate if you download it.</br>